emmt/ygsl/README.md

 configure for building.

-If the plug-in has been properly installed, it is sufficient to use any function of YFITSIO to automatically load the plug-in.
+If the plug-in has been properly installed, it is sufficient to use any function of YGSL to automatically load the plug-in.
 You may force the loading of the plug-in by something like:
 ````{.sh}
 #include "gsl.i"